 Gimli Film Festival Staff

-Zeghers is a filmmaker, film programmer and the Festival Manager for the Gimli Film Festival.
+Zeghers is a filmmaker, film programmer and the Festival Director for the Gimli Film Festival.
 As a film programmer, Zeghers is the founder and co-director of the Winnipeg Underground Film Festival and the Open City Cinema on-going film screening series.
 He also worked previously as the Senior Film Programmer for the Gimli Film Festival from 2014-17.
 As an experimental and documentary filmmaker, Zeghers’ films have screened at festivals and venues around the world including International Film Festival Rotterdam, Ann Arbor Film Festival, Festival du nouveau cinéma, DOXA Film Festival, and New York’s Mono No Aware.
 Zeghers has also toured widely with his work, performing his expanded cinema performances in Rotterdam, New York, Los Angeles, San Francisco, Oakland, Chicago, Vancouver, Milwaukee, Minneapolis, Toronto and more.

 Senior Film Programmer